 I am “just a mom” (ahem… a just mom) who has done a lot of research and these things are important to me and the rest of our family.

-These cold and flu prevention tips are just what we prefer, and they work well.
+These mom hacks for cold and flu prevention are just what we prefer, and they work well.
 We have seen wonderful results after making these changes over the years.

 If you would like to try Lauricidin, air purifiers, the castille homemade soap recipe, or Vitamins C and D, please remember one thing at a time and it’s much less overwhelming!